IBM/itaa-docs/docs/community-edition/Self-Guided Tutorial/Getting Started with IT Architect Assistant.md

 ___ **Other Import and Export Options**

 Not everyone you work with have access to IT Architect Assistant or may prefer different formats to consume that asset.
 There is a rich set of interchange forms available to you in the tool.
-For a more complete discussion look at the [Import/Export chapter](../Overview-ITAA-CE.md#import-and-export) in the User Guide.
+For a more complete discussion look at the [Export chapter](../Overview-ITAA-CE.md#export) in the User Guide.
 For this examination, let's take a look at exporting to **Microsoft Word** document.

 Back in IT Architect Assistant, click on the back arrow to exit the IT System view diagram.

-Then on the top right side, review the large number of toolbar buttons.
+Then on the top right side, review the other toolbar buttons.

-Here you see: Co-relationship, Change log, Export to GitHub, Go Offline / Go Online, Manage orphaned elements, Collaborate, Export / Import, Copy, Comments, and Info.
+Here you see: Change log, Export / Import, Copy, and Info.

 #### Export to MS Word